tjd1234/cmpt383summer2022/docs/languages/racket/racket_propositional_logic.md

 decimal_digits = decimal_digit { [ "_" ] decimal_digit } .
 ```

-This describes legal identifiers in [Go], i.e. the legal names for variables,
+This describes legal identifiers in Go, i.e. the legal names for variables,
 functions, structs, types, and so on.
 It says that an identifier must start
 with a `letter`, and then be followed by 0 or more letters or digits.